-Weather in Ohio… You don’t know whether to expect freezing cold, rain, hot sunshine, or snow…sometimes all on the same day.
-Whether you stay at home with your children during the week, or you’re hanging out with them on the weekends and evenings, sometimes you just need to get out of the house!
-There are plenty of indoor play places and activities in Columbus to help your little ones burn off some energy.
-Fight off the bad-weather blahs and get out of the house- you’ll feel better once you do.
+It’s been a steamy summer – hot and/or rainy, and indoor play is a great way for kids to burn off some energy.
+Whether you’re at home with your children during the week, or you’re hanging out with them on the weekends and evenings, sometimes you just need to get out of the house!
+There are plenty of indoor play places and activities in Columbus to help your little ones burn off some energy without feeling like you’re walking on the surface of the sun (or in a rainforest).

 - Polaris Fashion Place: The zoo themed play space is great for kids under 5 years old.
 There’s only one point of entry, and seating around the play area.